 Holly’s Recipe Highlights

-- Skill Level: So easy, also called 5 cup salad, it needs just five ingredients and 5 minutes of prep.
+- Skill Level: Also called 5 cup salad, this recipe is so easy to prepare.
+It needs just five ingredients and 5 minutes of prep.

-- Yogurt/Sour Cream: Our family has always used sour cream, which is sweetened by the marshmallows, for a creamy tang.
-Replace it with plain or vanilla Greek yogurt for a sweeter flavor.
+- Sour Cream/Yogurt: Use sour cream for a classic flavor, or replace it with plain or vanilla Greek yogurt for a sweeter flavor.

-- Marshmallows: Use miniature marshmallows to add sweetness and fluff.
-Use fruit-flavored marshmallows to add extra color!
+- Marshmallows: Mini marshmallows add sweetness and fluff.
+For some extra color, use fruit-flavored marshmallows!

 How to Make Ambrosia Salad